GluuFederation/docs-ce-prod/3.1.2/source/integration/index.md

 # Single Sign-On (SSO) Integration Guide
 The SSO integration guide will help you understand how to use SAML or OpenID Conenct to secure and integrate custom developed, open source, off-the-shelf, and SaaS web and mobile applications with your Gluu Server.

 This list of integration methods is not exhaustive.
 However, the strategies described below have been tested with the Gluu Server and are well understood by our support and development staff.
+Unless otherwise noted, all software listed below is free open source software.

 ## Server Side Web Apps
 Many applications are "server-side", meaning the web page displays content but most of the dynamic business logic resides on the web server.
 Two design patterns have emerged for securing server-side web applications: